Image above: In 1987, Giles earned his Ph.D. and moved to Midland, Michigan, to begin laboratory work at Dow Chemical.

 It was the perfect storm of friends, acquaintances, skills, and of course, the need in the marketplace.

 I’ve got to make it real clear; I didn’t invent this thing alone.
 But I think I’m a good facilitator.
 That’s a really important point; I didn’t invent this alone.

 G: Yeah.
 I was the common denominator.
 I thought, here’s an opportunity over here, and over there are people that can take advantage of this opportunity.

 E: When you first started Brighton Science, did you have an idea of what it would develop into?
 Or if you did, did it look like this?

 G: Absolutely not.
 I was just trying to figure out how to do the work that I like to do.
 Solve problems, learn, read papers, write papers, that’s what I was looking for.
 It happened very organically, and the opportunity arose.

 E: How did it grow so suddenly in the last few years?
 From a 5- to a 20-person company?

-G: I saw Tom McLean and how he worked, developing a technology company, I was able to meet him and get him interested so that in a couple of years, he was able to come on.
-His organization and business and sales ability is what’s making us explode right now.
+G: I saw Tom McLean and how he worked, developing a technology company; I was able to meet him and get him interested so that in a couple of years, he was able to come on.
+His organization and business, and sales ability are what’s making us explode right now.
 Bringing in real business people is what turned this from a lab with a few scientists and engineers to a real company.

 E: Do you see any hurdles we have to jump?
-Other than parking situation, of course.
+Other than the parking situation, of course.

 G: Yeah, the parking situation: that’s why we need to encourage employees to ride motorcycles and bicycles more!
 Big hurdles?
 I just think we’ve got work to do.